radiac/django-tagulous/tagulous/docs/forms.rst

 ``data-tag-options``
     JSON-encoded dict of tag options

+    In addition to the dict from `TagOptions.field_items`_, there will also be:

+    ``required``
+        A boolean indicating whether the form field is required or not

 These settings can be used to initialise your autocomplete library of choice.
 You should initialise it using ``data-tag-options``'s ``autocomplete_settings`` for default values.

+If you write an adaptor which you think would be a good addition to this project, please do send it in, or make a pull request on github.

 Using form fields without models